Embellishing The Melody for Beginners

 Keep It Simple And Tasteful

-I’ll say it here.
+I’ll summarize it here.
 If you aspire to truly be a tasteful player, you will train yourself to allow the melody to be your guide.
 Yes, deviate from it by playing neighboring scale tones or notes that are a half step away.
 Then come back to the melody.
 Of course, you won’t limit yourself to half steps and whole steps but it’s a nice start for developing confidence in this area of melodic embellishment.
 The One Improvisation Secret You Must Know is nice little online video/guidebook combo that can help you in this area.

 Again, keep it simple.
 You see, the more confident you become with subtle embellishments, the easier and more natural it will eventually be for you to take it to another level.
 The tasteful, seasoned improvisers know this from experience.
 Jazz trumpeter, bandleader, composer, and singer Dizzy Gillespie once said, “It’s taken me all my life to learn what not to play.”
 Any aspiring improviser can truly learn from those wise words.